Oh Dear

 Monitor only the records that matter

 Not all DNS records are equally critical.
-A and AAAA records point your domain to your server - changes break your site.
-MX records control email delivery - changes stop all company email.
-TXT records handle email authentication (SPF, DKIM, DMARC) - changes get you marked as spam or rejected entirely.
+A and AAAA records point your domain to your server, so changes break your site.
+MX records control email delivery, so changes stop all company email.
+TXT records handle email authentication (SPF, DKIM, DMARC), so changes get you marked as spam or rejected entirely.

 Some legitimate services change DNS frequently.
 DDoS protection services like Cloudflare rotate IP addresses constantly.
 CDN providers modify CNAME records for traffic management.
 If you're behind these services, disable A/AAAA or CNAME monitoring to avoid alert fatigue while still catching critical MX or TXT changes.